Kswany628/Wireshark-packet-capture/README.md

 - Start a packet capture on an ethernet port and save it.
 - Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Detect IP addresses using a display filter.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of network protocols.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Use conditional statements to eliminate IP packets associated with an IP address from the display
+- Using display filters to show only HTTP and HTTPS traffic.

 ### Tools Used
 [Bullet Points - Remove this afterwards]